 Experiment with the content and your audience, especially if the clicks are really expensive.

-If you’d like a more in-depth tutorial on this, check out how to run social media ads, as we know ads can be tricky, and this will make the learning curve a little easier.
+If you’d like a more in-depth tutorial on this, check out how to run social media ads, as we know they can be tricky, and this will make the learning curve a little easier.

+In this case, the best way to get more streams is to release your tracks as singles, not a full album.
 This makes it easy to implement tip one (submitting tracks via Spotify for artists) and makes the most of each track you produce.